-In today’s rapidly changing world of work, characterised by increasing complexity and uncertainty, it’s becoming more important than ever for HR to foster cultures of trust, fairness and inclusion.
+It’s perhaps more important than ever for HR to foster cultures of trust, fairness and inclusion.
 HR policies play an important role in supporting such cultures by outlining the responsibilities of both employer and employee in the employment relationship.
 They can impact on employee motivation, organisation reputation and the ability to attract and retain talent.
 Introducing these policies can support the attitudes and behaviours needed for sustainable performance, creating mutual benefits for employees and organisations.

 HR policies can also speed the decision-making process by ensuring that clear guidance is readily available to cover a range of issues.
 Most importantly for many organisations, HR policies can help avoid involvement with employment tribunal claims by providing guidance for managers that accurately reflects the prevailing regulations.